From Holding it Together to Letting Yourself be Held

 What it’s like to work with me

 I take time to get to know you, asking thoughtful questions early on so I can understand what you’ve been through, what’s helped or hurt in previous therapy, and how I can best meet your needs now.
 Some clients appreciate a more structured approach with check-ins, reflections, and optional therapy homework.
 Others need gentleness, spaciousness, and room to explore without pressure.
-I welcome both and everything in between.
-At times, my role is to gently offer insight or help you recognize patterns that may be keeping you stuck.
-But I’ll always check in first.
-II want therapy to be a place where you feel empowered, emotionally safe, and in control of your own healing.

 About Me